mirjanastojilovic/RISC-V-instruction-classification-on-remote-FPGAs/README.md

     * Once all the results are collected in step 8, run the `create_unpack_regression_sakura.py` (make sure to change the according paths) script from `process/process_results/unpack_results`
     * Run the generated bash script to unpack all the results
 10. Collecting the results
-    * Run all the python notebooks (except the `*alveo.ipynb`) from `process/process_results/collect_results` to collect all the resuts (make sure to change the according paths)
+    * Run all the python notebooks (except the `*alveo.ipynb`) from `process/process_results/collect_results` to collect all the results (make sure to change the according paths)
 11. Plotting the results
     * Run all the python notebooks from `plot` to plot the figures in the paper

 ## Alveo experiments

 1. Generating templates (instructions and snippets)
     * Generate the templates for Alveo using the `template_generation/instructions/generate_templates.sh` script.
-Make sure to set the desired CPU to `picorv32`, the desired number of templates per instruction to `10000` or `20000`, and the desired type of templates to nops (for N templates) or random (for R templates).
+Make sure to set the desired CPU to `picorv32`, the desired number of templates per instruction to `10000` or `20000`, and the desired type of templates to NOPs (for N templates) or random (for R templates).
     * Save the generated templates from the `alveo_out` folder to the desired directory.
-2. Generate the bistream
+2. Generate the bitstream
     * Vitis/Vivado 2022.1, XRT library 2.13.466
     * In `boards/alveo/picorv/alveo//tcl`, run `make_impl`
     * Bitstream will be generated in `boards/alveo/picorv/alveo/bin`